 The electronic test vehicles were designed by Visitech for extreme test conditions using essentially commercial off the shelf components.
 In addition, the EUCLID operation requires that each DMD micromirror will be held in one position for 1500 seconds at a time.
-The budget and schedule of the EULID pre-study meant that compromises had to be made, and the following describes some of the compromises and how we minimized risk and potential impact to the budget and schedule.
+The DMD board has no protective coating or printed reference designators that can cause outgassing.
+All components on the DMD board were selected in an attempt to avoid outgassing materials.
+Careful layout of the components on the electronics boards allowed for efficient shielding of active components that should not be radiation tested.
+Current sense resistors enabled current measurements during and in between radiation testing.